kyonides/hiddenchest_linux/extras/help/InputKeyBinding.md

 <a name="top"></a>
 # Input::KeyBinding
-A class that handles 1 of 5 types of key bindings.
+A class that handles 1 out of 5 types of key bindings.

 ### Superclass
 **Object**